cargomail-org/grip/README.md

 </div>

 <p class="figure">
-Fig.&nbsp;4.&emsp;3-Legged Identity Propagation flow
+Fig.&nbsp;3.&emsp;3-Legged Identity Propagation flow
 </p>

 ## Client to Resource Server Authentication

-In addition to using [mTLS Certificate-Bound Access Tokens](https://www.rfc-editor.org/rfc/rfc8705#section-4) mechanism, it is recommended to use one of the following means of proving ownership of the client identifier:
+In addition to using the [mTLS Certificate-Bound Access Tokens](https://www.rfc-editor.org/rfc/rfc8705#section-4) mechanism, it is recommended to use one of the following means of proving ownership of the client identifier:

 1. DNS TXT
 2. WebFinger